 EQUIPMENT YOU WILL NEED

-A high speed blender like a nutri bullet or ninja will make your life so much easier with these recipes.
-It’s worth the investment, as it can be used for so many things.
-Moving forward as a plant based eater, you will most definitely need one for things such as delicious smoothie bowls.
+A high speed blender like a Nutri Bullet or Ninja will make your life so much easier with these recipes.
+It’s worth the investment as it can be used for so many things.
+Moving forward as a plant based eater you will most definitely need one for things such as delicious smoothie bowls.

 WEEK ONE SHOPPING LIST + THINGS TO PREP